Can you put hybrid tires on a mountain bike?

 Yes, you can put hybrid tires on a mountain bike, but if you’re riding on rocky terrain, it’s suggested to use a mountain bike tire as the tread on a hybrid bike isn’t as supple.

 Keep in mind that more spokes mean a slightly heavier bike.
-But it would be worth it if you get the results you desire which are for your bicycle to remain under control when going downhill or experiencing other bumpy obstacles while riding on any type of terrain.
+But it would be worth it if you get the results you desire, which are for your bicycle to remain under control when going downhill or experiencing other bumpy obstacles while riding on any terrain.